Conner-Selby/budgeting_tool/README.md

 **Usage / Instructions:**

 There are three areas to input data: Income, Tax and Expenses.
-Each of these fields can be left blank if so desired.
+Each of these areas can be left blank if so desired.

-•	Income – Single Field (Should be a whole number without additional formatting or symbols e.g. 30000, 24200, 513204, …)
+•	Income – Text Field (Should be a whole number without additional formatting or symbols e.g. 30000, 24200, 513204, …)

 •	Tax – Table (Each tax band / row of data inside the table will apply the specified tax rate to any income between the upper and lower fields.
 All values should be positive whole numbers)